-(Acknowledge ment of officer or Owner Executing Agreement)

-State of ) ) SS.: )

-On thisday of appeared depose and say that he/she is the 20, before me personally came and to me known and known to me, being duly sworn, did

-purpose therein mentioned. e to the foregoing instrument and that he executed the same for the

-(Notary Public)

-(SEAL)

-• Acknowledgement of Contractor)

-State of) SS.
-County of)

-On this day of in the year before me, the undersigned, personall, personally known to me of

-subscribed to the within instrumer his/her/their capacity(ies), and that b tisfactory evidence to be the individual(s) whose name(s) is (are and acknowledged to me that he/she/they executed the same is y his/her/their signature(s) on the instrument, the individual(s), or the vidual(s) acted, executed the instrument.
+(Acknowledgement of officer or Owner Executing Agreement)) SS.: County of) On this day of 20, before me personally came and ap-on him by law he subscribed his name to the foregoing instrument and that he executed the same for the purpose therein mentioned.
+(Notary Public) (SEAL) (Acknowledgement of Contractor) County of ) On this day of in the year before me, the undersigned, personally , personally known to me or pro-to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their capacity(ies), and that by his/her/their signature(s) on the instrument, the individual(s), or the person upon behalf of which the individual(s) acted, executed the instrument.
 Notary Public

 (SEAL)